ARM-DOE/ACT/guides/GUIDE_V2.rst

 ACT Version 2 Release Guide
 ===========================

-In preparation for version 2.0.0 of ACT, codes were standardized for consistency purposes as furhter defined in the `Contributor's Guide <https://arm-doe.github.io/ACT/userguide/CONTRIBUTING.html>`_.
+In preparation for version 2.0.0 of ACT, codes were standardized for consistency purposes as further defined in the `Contributor's Guide <https://arm-doe.github.io/ACT/userguide/CONTRIBUTING.html>`_.
 These changes will break some users code as the API has changed.
 This guide will detail the changes for each module.

 Discovery
 =========